stefangabos/Zebra_Mptt/README.md

 You can install Zebra_Mptt via [Composer](https://packagist.org/packages/stefangabos/zebra_mptt)

-> Notice a directory called *install* containing a file named *mptt.sql*.
-Use it to create the table required by the library in a MySQL database.

 ```
 composer require stefangabos/zebra_mptt:dev-master
 ```

+## Install MySQL table

+Notice a directory called *install* containing a file named *mptt.sql*.
+This file contains the SQL code that will create the table used by the class to store its data.
+Import or execute the SQL code using your preferred MySQL manager (like phpMyAdmin or the fantastic Adminer) into a database of your choice.

 ## How to use